dqops/dqo/docs/getting-started/review-results-and-run-monitoring-checks/review-results-and-run-monitoring-checks.md

 To review the results:

 1. Go to the **Profiling** section.
-Select the "crime" table on the tree view on the right.
+Select the "crime" table on the tree view on the left.
 The results are displayed under **Basic Statistics** tab.

     You can filter the columns by simply clicking on the sorting icon next to any column header.